4 Helpful Tools for Picking Colour Palettes

 An absolutely awesome website, Adobe Color helps you pick colour palettes based on the rules of colour theory.
 Simply select your colour rule from the drop down list (complimentary is my go-to), and use the colour wheel to select a palette you love!
 Just like the others, you can also extract colours from your photos with this website too, but you’ll need to have an account to save them.

 This fun website will have you tapping away, getting lost in its numerous colour options!
 Picture this, you’re on the website happily tapping away, waiting for a colour palette you love to pop up, and there it is.
 You love it but you think it could be a little better.
 What do you do?
 Lock your favourite colour(s) and start tapping away again!
 Coolors lets you keep (lock) the colours you love and will give you the best matching colour options for them.
 You can create collages and colour libraries, and they’ve just launched an app to make it even easier for you too!

 And lastly, a bonus colour palette idea.
-Our 60 colour FIMO Soft colour recipe collection has been flying off the virtual shelves (the 65% discount off is still on too)!
+Our 60 colour FIMO Soft colour recipe collection has been flying off of our virtual shelves!
 If you’ve bought a copy or you're thinking about it, I recommend baking a little piece of each colour to keep as a reference for future palettes so that you can play around with colour ideas and see a real example of the colours together.